Shakyamuni Buddha

 Introduction

-Shakyamuni Buddha, born Siddhartha Gautama, was the crown prince of the Kapilavastu kingdom in ancient India.
-Moved by the suffering of birth, aging, sickness, and death, he renounced his royal life to seek the truth.
-He attained enlightenment under the Bodhi tree.
-For 49 years, he taught the Dharma, guiding sentient beings on how to attain liberation from suffering and the cycle of rebirth through ethical conduct, meditation, and wisdom.
-In Taiwan, he is the primary object of veneration for Buddhists, representing ultimate enlightenment and compassion.
+Shakyamuni Buddha, born Siddhartha Gautama, was the crown prince of Kapilavastu in ancient India (in what is now Nepal).
+Confronted by the realities of birth, aging, sickness, and death, he renounced his royal life at age 29 to search for a path beyond suffering.
+After six years of ascetic practice, he attained enlightenment under the Bodhi tree.
+For the next 49 years, he taught the Dharma, guiding sentient beings toward liberation from suffering and the cycle of rebirth through ethical conduct (sila), meditation (samadhi), and wisdom (prajna).
+He passed into final nirvana between two sala trees in Kushinagar.

 Legend & Origin